 Reports and journal articles about the relationship between regulation and housing costs leave many questions unanswered.
 What regulations have the biggest impact on housing costs?
 Which are most prevalent in U.S. cities?
 Are there differences in regulations between urban and rural jurisdictions or between regions of the U.S.?

 A cornerstone of local policy for land use is the belief that regulation can improve the efficiency of land development and use by reducing the negative effects of these activities.
 Even though planners and policy makers acknowledge that the proper scope of such regulation is empirical and that regulations can go "too far," the number and scope of regulations consistently grows.

-This article reports on the findings of an investigation into the impacts of specific zoning and subdivision requirements such as setbacks and open space provision on housing costs.
+This issue of Zoning Practice shares findings of an investigation into the impacts of specific zoning and subdivision requirements, such as setbacks and open space provision, on housing costs.

 About the Authors